OpenITI/documentation/index.md

 ### A text I am researching is in the corpus but not annotated, or the annotation is insufficient for my research interests.
 What do I do?

--   Policy on contributions - can anyone branch, pull and annotate texts?
+-   Improve the annotation yourself: follow the [annotation guidelines](#4-annotation-guidelines)

--   If you're interested get in touch - please email at the following address (KITAB GENERAL ADDRESS) and we will try and get back as soon as possible.
+-   If you're interested get in touch - please email us at [kitab@aku.edu](mailto:kitab@aku.edu) and we will try and get back as soon as possible.

 -   If you have a question about the corpus, mARkdown annotation or our methods, please consult our FAQs before sending us an email.

 ###  I am not sure there is an appropriate mARkdown annotation, or I am not sure how to annotate a particular part of a text.
 What do I do?

+-   Check the full description of OpenITI mARkdown at [alraqmiyyat.github.io/mARkdown/](https://alraqmiyyat.github.io/mARkdown/)
+-   If you can't find what you need, contact us at [kitab@aku.edu](mailto:kitab@aku.edu)

 ## Glossary